adnichols/kitchen-docker-api/README.md

 which this fork originated.

-Substantial credit for this driver goes to Sean Porter for the CLI implmentation & his support in developing the docker-api based version.
+Substantial credit for this driver goes to Sean Porter for the CLI implementation & his support in developing the docker-api based version.
 We ultimately decided it would be best to have two versions so folks could choose to use the CLI or docker-api based client.